harmony-one/h/progress/frank-egloff.md

+2024-01-15 Wed: Migrating Harmony agent to Eliza's starter project architecture.
+Exploring GitBook plugin potential for the Harmony agent documentation.
+Working on fixing client-direct module endpoints for agent creation.

+2025-01-14 Tue: Deep diving into Eliza's core architecture, noting its plugin ecosystem that extends to SOL, NEAR, TON, AVAX, BNB, and Lens Protocol.
+Testing character creation mechanics using Harmony chain with Telegram bot integration.
+Worked on an agent creation user-friendly feature.

 2025-01-13 Mon: Started researching Eliza's AI agent and configured the local environment.
 Worked on creating a Harmony character and integrated Eliza with a Telegram Bot.

 ---